Guest Blogger: A Lengthy Offering from Moving Image by Rebecca Carr

 On the ground floor by the entrance, I stopped to look at Leslie Thornton's Binocular Series (2010-11), represented by Winkleman Gallery.
 On the left you see a creature as it was originally filmed, on the right you see the image as though through a prism which created a series of patterns.
 This creates a series of eye-catching abstract images which constantly shift as the subject moves.
 The images are like a series of stain-glass windows that effortlessly dissolve into new formations.
 An aesthetically pleasing piece, check out excerpts of the black parrot and ants

-Finally, by the fair entrance / exit was Kenneth Tin-Kin Hung’s, The Fast Supper (2011) and Fat Free Nirvana (2011), represented by Postmasters.
-A mixture of classical painting and popular culture’s fast food brands, Hung’s work certainly portrays a strong message about our consumption habits.
-These two pieces are part of an art series exploring the links between the obesity epidemic, the industrialization of our food chain, the agriculture biotechnology and its impact to our environment.
-As both the first and last piece you pass, O Fortuna by Carl Orf blaring, it’s definitely hard to miss The Last Super with flying cheeseburgers and an exploding deity, whilst Budha vomits and fades away on the screen opposite showing Fat Free Nirvana.
-Perhaps it’s a warning to viewers at the fair to sample in moderation.
+Finally, by the fair entrance/exit were Kenneth Tin-Kin Hung's, The Fast Supper (2011) and Fat-Free Nirvana (2011), represented by Postmasters.
+A mixture of classical painting and popular culture's fast food brands, Hung's work certainly portrays a strong message about our consumption habits.
+These two pieces are part of an art series exploring the links between the obesity epidemic, the industrialization of our food chain, agriculture biotechnology and its impact on our environment.
+As both the first and last piece you pass, O Fortuna by Carl Orf blares, it's definitely hard to miss The Last Super with flying cheeseburgers and an exploding deity, whilst Budha vomits and fades away on the screen opposite showing Fat-Free Nirvana.
+Perhaps it's a warning to viewers at the fair to sample in moderation.